ifLabX/Awesome-LLMOps/README.md

 | [Aim](https://github.com/aimhubio/aim) | An easy-to-use and performant open-source experiment tracker. | ![GitHub Badge](https://img.shields.io/github/stars/aimhubio/aim.svg?style=flat-square) |

 ### 1.6 LLM Evaluation  <a id="16-llm-evaluation"></a>

+> **Goal**: Quantify performance, robustness, and safety of prompts and models.
+> **Description**: Local and cloud frameworks automate scoring for RAG, summarization, Q&A, and more.

 | Project | Details | Repository |
 | :--- | :--- | :--- |